CaretakerGob/studio/context/PROJECT_CONTEXT_HISTORY.md

 ## 3. Features Implemented

 ### 3.1.
 Homepage (`/`)
 - **Description:** Landing page with an overview of the app and quick links to all major features.
+Navigation cards consolidated (e.g., "Game Tools" card).
 - **Visuals:** Thematic background image (customizable via URL in code), clear navigation cards for each feature.
 - **Footer:** Links to Home, FAQ, Terms of Service (placeholder), Privacy Policy (placeholder).
 - **Mobile Layout:** Feature cards stack vertically within a scrollable window.